microsoft/WindowsAppSDK-Samples/Samples/AppLifecycle/README.md

 Most of the AppLifecycle features are features that already exist in the UWP platform, and have been brought forward to the Windows App SDK so that all app types can use them - and in particular, unpackaged app types such as Console apps, Win32 apps, Windows Forms apps, and WPF apps.
 These features cannot be used in UWP apps - and there is no need for a UWP app to use the Windows App SDK implementations, since there are equivalent features in the UWP platform itself.

-Non-UWP apps can also be packaged into MSIX packages, with an MSIX app manifest - and these are known as Desktop Bridge apps.
+Non-UWP apps can also be packaged into MSIX packages as Desktop Bridge apps.
 While these apps can use some of the Windows App SDK AppLifecycle features, they must use the manifest approach where this is available.
 For example, they cannot use the Windows App SDK RegisterForXXXActivation APIs and must instead register for rich activation via the manifest.

 All the constraints for packaged apps also apply to WinUI apps (because they are packaged apps) - and there are additional considerations specific to WinUI apps as described below.